For Professionals

 Fluid

-Controlling the balance of fluid in your body is one of your kidney’s main jobs.
-In kidney disease stages 3, 4 and 5 (not on dialysis), your kidneys are not working well, which means they cannot filter extra fluid out of your body.
-You will likely need to limit the amount of fluid you consume, so your kidneys do not have to work as hard.
+Controlling the balance of fluids in your body is an important job of your kidneys .
+In kidney disease stages 3, 4 and 5, your kidneys are not working well, which means they cannot filter extra fluid out of your body.
+You will likely need to limit the amount of fluid you drink, so your kidneys do not have to work as hard.

 It is important to limit fluids to prevent fluid retention, which is when too much fluid builds up in your body.
-Fluid retention can make you feel bloated and uncomfortable, and make your blood pressure go up, which can weaken your heart and make your kidney disease worse.
+Fluid retention can make you feel bloated and uncomfortable, and raise your blood pressure, which can make your kidney disease worse.

 Ask your doctor and dietitian how much fluid you should have each day.